InfoSecInnovations/concierge/README.md

 ## Update to new release

-If running a version prior to 0.3.0 you should delete the files you cloned from the repository, remove the related Docker containers and proceed with a fresh install following the instructions above.
+If running a version prior to 0.3.0 you should delete the files you cloned from the repository (unless you're installing the development environment), remove the related Docker containers and proceed with a fresh install following the instructions above.

-### Without virtual environment

 `python -m pip install launch-concierge --upgrade`

 `python -m launch_concierge.install`

-### With virtual environment

-Activate the environment if not already done

-`pip install launch-concierge --upgrade`

-`install_concierge`
+This will make sure to grab the latest version of Concierge, and re-run the installer

 ## Setup: development environment